Cebu Normal University: Student publication

 Ang Suga is the official student publication of the university.
 It publishes periodicals and other printed materials funded, managed, and written by the students.
 Ang Suga publishes at least two issues annually with the option of supplements, a monthly newspaper called The Normal Lights, and a literary folio, called Iridescence.

 Ang Suga also holds activities, contests, and events, such as the annual Art and Journ Festival which act as an outlet for the expression of the ideas, opinions and creative attempts of the university's undergraduate and graduate students.

 Ang Suga paper was the first campus publication to have a permanent Cebuano section, Tudling Sugbuanon, when most of the academe scoffed at the vernacular as being unworthy of an institution of higher learning.

 Athletics

 The college varsity teams compete in the annual State Colleges and Universities Athletic Association (SCUAA).
-Every year, CNU organizes the university-wide annual sportsfest, the University Intramurals which is participated by five teams: the three colleges and the two external campuses.
+Every year, CNU organizes the university-wide annual sportsfest, the University Intramurals which is participated by the undergraduate colleges and the two external campuses.